CeliaBenquet/Project_ADA/README.md

 # A list of internal milestones up until project milestone 3
+This will do those following steps until Milestone 3:
 * More precise analysis of the data for each questions
-* Answer to the questions
+* Answer to the questions by getting the exact processing of the dataFrames
 * Understand how to have a world map representation on Folium
-* Proper vizualisation with Folium
+* Proper vizualisation of the results with Folium
-* Analysis and discussion of the results based on the vizualisation
+* Analysis and discussion of the results based on the vizualisation and final answers to question
 * Do the data story

 # Questions for TAa